-Book Three of the Red River Romance series, ONE AND DONE
+Book Three of the Red River Romance series

 ONE AND DONE is an unlikely love story born of prophesy, grown in full view of the probing public eye, and seemingly doomed because of the bride-to-be’s heathen condition.
 The pitcher follows Christ though, but can his faith that she is God’s woman for him carry them through to their happily ever after.

 God can pull a fish out of water and make that thang smell like a rose.
 ONE AND DONE is an unlikely love story born of prophesy, nurtured in full view of the probing public eye, and seemingly doomed at its inception.

 In this gender-crossing love story with Texas Ranger baseball backdrop and strong pitcher/batter hero, Samantha Danielle, cutest weather girl on Dallas TV, only dreams of sports reporting.
 Then her station sends her to scoop an interview with a pitcher Rangers’ management is hot after.
 George Herman Walter Johnson is undeniably a phenomenon on the mound, playing for a Mexican team.
 His charm and debonair bowls her over, but turns out, he’s such a goody two-shoes, she can’t even get him to first base.

 Conflict flies as the wealthy ex-poker player, oldest Ranger rookie ever lays everything on the line in his quest to win her heart.
 She remains wary of his resistance.
 Will her bunt snag the man of her dreams…or his homerun drive her home?

 A few 5-Star Reviews: